graphprotocol/graph-node/docs/environment-variables.md

   decisions.
 Set to `true` to turn simulation on, defaults to `false`
 - `GRAPH_STORE_CONNECTION_TIMEOUT`: How long to wait to connect to a database before assuming the database is down in ms. Defaults to 5000ms.
+- `GRAPH_REMOVE_UNUSED_INTERVAL`: How long to wait before removing an unused deployment.
+The system periodically checks and marks deployments that are not used by any subgraphs any longer.
+Once a deployment has been identified as unused, `graph-node` will wait at least this long before actually deleting the data (value is in minutes, defaults to 360, i.e. 6 hours)